Home

 NOTE: Helper scripts are written under the assumption that they're being executed within a dev container.

-From the project root, run the following to create a development cluster to test the webhook with:
+From the project root, run the following to install useful tools.
+Currently, this includes:

 cd /workspaces/external-dns-routeros-provider